xnslong/guess-stack/README.md

 # Module introduction

-Since there are a lot of profile file types, we will provide a variety of tools to fix each profile file type.
+Since there are a variety of profile file types, we will provide several tools to fix each profile file type.

 * [guess-pprof](guess-pprof/README.md): a tool to fix the golang pprof profile. (taken by [pprof](https://github.com/google/pprof))